Cate Blanchett on screen and stage

-Cate Blanchett is an Australian actress who has appeared extensively on screen and on stage.
-She made her stage debut in 1992 as Electra in the National Institute of Dramatic Art production of the play of the same name.
-She followed in 1993 with performances in Timothy Daly's Kafka Dances, for which she won the Sydney Theatre Critics Award for Best Newcomer, and the Sydney Theatre Company stage production of Oleanna, winning Best Actress.
-She is the first performer to win both awards at once.
-She went on to perform several roles on stage, notably Susan Traherne in Plenty (1999), Hedda Gabler in Hedda Gabler (2004), Blanche DuBois in A Streetcar Named Desire (2009), Yelena in Uncle Vanya (2011), and Claire in The Maids (2013).
+Cate Blanchett is an Australian actor who has worked extensively on screen and on stage.
+She made her stage debut in 1992 as Electra in the National Institute of Dramatic Art production of the play of the same name, and followed in 1993 with performances in Timothy Daly's Kafka Dances, for which she won the Sydney Theatre Critics Award for Best Newcomer, and the Sydney Theatre Company stage production of Oleanna, winning Best Actress.
+She is the first actor to win both awards at once.
+She went on to perform several other roles on stage, notably Susan Traherne in Plenty (1999), Hedda Gabler in Hedda Gabler (2004), Blanche DuBois in A Streetcar Named Desire (2009), Yelena in Uncle Vanya (2011), and Claire in The Maids (2013).

-Blanchett's first leading role on television came with 1994's Heartland, followed in 1995 with the miniseries Bordertown.
+Blanchett's first leading role on television came with 1994's Heartland, followed by the 1995 miniseries Bordertown.
 In 1997, she made her feature film debut in a supporting role in the World War II drama Paradise Road.
-The same year, she had her first leading role in Oscar and Lucinda, which earned her an Australian Academy of Cinema and Television Arts Award nomination for Best Actress.
-In 1998, Blanchett received worldwide attention for playing Queen Elizabeth I of England in the acclaimed drama Elizabeth.
-She won Best Actress at the Golden Globe Awards and the BAFTA Awards for Best Actress, and was nominated for an Academy Award.
-Elizabeth and her next film, the 1999 thriller The Talented Mr. Ripley, performed well at the box office although her other 1999 releases, the widely praised An Ideal Husband and the largely panned Pushing Tin, were unsuccessful.
+That year, she had her first leading role in Oscar and Lucinda, which earned her a nomination for the AACTA Award for Best Actress in a Leading Role.
+In 1998, Blanchett received worldwide attention for playing Queen Elizabeth I of England in the acclaimed drama film Elizabeth, for which she won Best Actress at the Golden Globe Awards, the BAFTA Awards, and was nominated for an Academy Award.
+Elizabeth and her next film, the 1999 thriller The Talented Mr. Ripley, performed well at the box office although her other 1999 releases, the widely praised An Ideal Husband and the largely panned Pushing Tin, were commercially unsuccessful.